okuyiga/tfhe-rs/tfhe/docs/js_on_wasm_api/tutorial.md

 ### Commented code to generate keys for shortint and encrypt a ciphertext

+{% hint style=“warning” %}
-WARNING: Be sure to update the path of the required clause in the example below for the TFHE package that was just built.
+Be sure to update the path of the required clause in the example below for the TFHE package that was just built.
+{% endhint %}

 ```javascript
 // Here import assert to check the decryption went well and panic otherwise